-With particular sight to the processes described in configurations Y1 and Y2, it should be highlighted that the calculation of the migration for all applications has been carried out at 10 days/40°C by using simulant D2.
-In case the final food contact article only would be used for fruits and vegetables, the appropriate simulant is simulant E (Tenax), as indicated in Regulation (EC) 10/2011, Annex III, Table 2.
-In particular, for "fruits, fresh and chilled- unpeeled and uncut" (food type 04.01-A), compliance can be established by dividing the result of the migration in simulant E by a reduction factor of 10.
-Therefore, the results of the migration modelling obtained with simulant D2, which is considered worst case as compared to simulant E, can be divided by the same reduction factor of 10 for articles used to pack foods type 04.01-A. In such a case, the limit of 0.15 ppb is met for the condition 10 days/40°C with 100% rPET in the B layer, at all thickness of the barrier A layer.
+As indicated above, all migration modelling has been performed with food simulant D2..
+However, in case the final food contact article only would be used for unpeeled and uncut fruits and vegetables, the appropriate simulant is simulant E (Tenax), as indicated in Regulation (EC) 10/2011, Annex III, Table 2, and the result of the migration in simulant E can be divided by a reduction factor of 10.
+Since simulant D2 is considered worst case as compared to simulant E, the results of the migration modelling performed in simulant D2 can be divided by the same reduction factor of 10 for articles used to pack foods type 04.01-A.